Dentistry has the power to transform lives.

 And one subject chosen from:

 You can apply as a graduate for the 5-year Bachelor of Dental Surgery degree.
 You’ll be ranked based on a score calculated from the score you achieved in the first degree you took at university.
 There isn’t any preference given to the subject or degree qualification.

-You can apply for a 4 year Doctor of Dental Medicine degree.
+You can apply for a 4-year Doctor of Dental Medicine degree.
 Your GPA and admissions test result will be used to select candidates.
 The admission test will vary depending on where you are based, but if you’re in Australia it will be the GAMSAT.
-You also need to meet the biology prerequisites.

-To study the 4 year Doctor of Dental Medicine, you’ll need a minimum GPA of 5.5 and a minimum overall GAMSAT score of 50 and no section score less than 50 for domestic applicants.
+To study the 4-year Doctor of Dental Medicine, you’ll need a minimum GPA of 5.5 and a minimum overall GAMSAT score of 55 with no section score less than 50 for domestic applicants.

 Most universities offer scholarships to help cover the cost of study.
 Check the websites of the dental schools you’re applying to, to see what scholarships you’re eligible for.

 There are also scholarship databases specifically for healthcare professionals: